 Extra stuff.
 You'll also find policies cover damage or loss to the wedding dress and hired menswear, wedding rings, flowers and cake.
 The list can go on to include stationery, redundancy, essential documents and fireworks.

 If you're shelling out on an expensive wedding, it's worth considering.
 If things go wrong, the cost is likely to be heavy, both financially and emotionally.
 Yet do weigh that up against the cost and the risk.

 48 How to get the cheapest insurance

 Insurers have different levels or 'tiers' of policies, depending on your needs and how much your wedding costs.
 For smaller weddings on a budget, you'd be better off going for the cheaper packages that cover up to £5k.
 If you're having an extravagant do, some policies cover you up to £100k.

 Sadly, there are no decent comparison sites out there for wedding insurance, so finding out who's cheapest in your case is a matter of rolling up your sleeves and using a bit of elbow grease.
 Just go through as many as possible to see which suit.

-To help start you off, we've done a quick table of popular wedding insurances, comparing their packages and how much they cover (as at February 2013).
-All of these are fully UK-regulated by the FCA.
+To help start you off, we've done a quick table of popular wedding insurances, comparing their packages and how much they cover (as at February 2014).
+All of these are fully UK-regulated by the Financial Conduct Authority.